Akmurad Kabulov: Biography

 He was born in 1942 on the Bolshevik collective farm of the Moscow Raion of the Lebap Welayaty.
 In 1963 he graduated from the Turkmen Agricultural Institute, specializing in animal husbandry.
-From 1968 to 1970 she studied at the Higher School of the KGB (now the FSB Academy) in Moscow.
-Then he worked as the head of the Chardzhou Department of the National Security Committee of Turkmenistan (known as the KNB, which is the successor organization to the Soviet KGB), and then as the First Deputy Chairman of the KNB.
+From 1968 to 1970 he studied at the Higher School of the KGB (now the FSB Academy) in Moscow.
+He then worked as the head of the Chardzhou Department of the National Security Committee of Turkmenistan (known as the KNB, which is the successor organization to the Soviet KGB), and next as the First Deputy Chairman of the KNB.
 From 1992 to 1999, he served as Head of the State Border Service of Turkmenistan and concurrently as the Commander of the Turkmen Border Troops.
 He was the first head of this agency.
 At the same time, he became a member of the National Security Council of Turkmenistan.
 In 1995, he hosted a summit of the Council of Commanders of the CIS Border Forces in Ashgabat, signing an agreement on cooperation in the protection of external borders.
 On 23 March 1999, he was dismissed from office "for serious shortcomings and omissions in work, failure to take exhaustive measures to strengthen military personnel, and weakening of exactingness towards subordinates."